Holiday Stress Creates Turkey and Stressing

 Unresolved Issues

-When families get together, all of the family history arrives with each person.
-And, for many families - maybe yours - that's bad, since holiday stress adds to the package.
-It's really difficult for those families when unresolved problems are the giant "elephant in the room".
+When families get together, the family history package arrives with each person.
+And, for many families - maybe yours - that's a problem, as holiday stress adds to the mix.
+It's tough for those families when unresolved problems are the giant "elephant in the room."

-One of the 4 common relationship mistakes is "keep the past in the present" and that agitates and irritates family members creating "ME" flashing moments.
-Family members "walk on eggshells", afraid they may say the wrong thing which might "make someone mad".
-All of that just increases the stress of being together.
+One of the four common relationship mistakes is "keep the past in the present, " which agitates and irritates family members, creating "ME" flashing moments.
+Family members "walk on eggshells," afraid they may say the wrong thing, which might "make someone mad."
+All of that increases the stress of being together.

 "Turkey and stressing" anyone?